SerenityOS/jakt/README.md

 - [x] No reference locals
 - [x] No references in structs
 - [x] No references in return types
+- [x] No mutable references to immutable values

 ### References TODO: